...Highlights: hammerhead sharks, shark action, dolphins, manta rays, turtles, schooling fish & big pelagics, non diving activities...

 Diving in Egypt as a whole is a pretty special attraction and like a box of Quality Street - everybody has their own favourite.
 Some would say that Sharm El Sheikh on the Sinai Peninsula has the best of what the Red Sea has to offer.
 The legendary dive location that is Ras Mohammed, wrecks the likes of the Thistlegorm and the Straits of Tiran are all easily accessible from Sharm El Sheikh.
 Dotted with at least 10 other interesting wreck sites, the area is also alive with big fish such as barracuda, turtles and eagle rays.

-Red Sea liveaboards on the other hand, are always a top choice for those who want to see more than any land-based stay can offer.
-These dive cruises can take you around the best of the Northern (Sinai Peninsula and the Hurghada wrecks) or Egypt's Southern Red Sea.
-Breathtaking scuba diving, fantastic boats and inspiring topside scenery all await you here.
+Red Sea liveaboards on the other hand, are always a top choice for those who want to see more than any land-based stay in the area can offer.
+These dive cruises can take you around the best of the Northern region (Sinai Peninsula and the Hurghada wrecks) or Egypt's Southern Red Sea.
+Breathtaking scuba diving, fantastic boats and inspiring topside scenery all await you here: North and Wrecks, Southern Red Sea.

 For the ultimate holiday of a lifetime, why not combine your Red Sea dive trip with an adventure tour to discover the historical sights of ancient Egypt?
 You can take an overland tour of Cairo to visit the pyramids, the Sphinx and the famous museums, or a Nile cruise through the Valley of the Kings: Egypt antiquity tours.